evveryaaaa/test-with-actions/README.md

 # Test with Actions

-_Create workflows that enable you to use Continuous Integration (CI) for your projects._
+_Create workflows that enable you to use Continuous Integration (CI) for your projectss._

 <!--
   <<< Author notes: Start of the course >>>